paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-113b-terrorism.md

 ### Statutory Notes

 #### References in Text
-Section 6(j) of the Export Administration Act of 1979, referred to in subsec. (a), was classified to section 2405(j) of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as [section 4605(j) of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j&num=0&edition=prelim).
+Section 6(j) of the Export Administration Act of 1979, referred to in subsec. (a), was classified to section 2405(j) of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as [section 4605(j) of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j&num=0&edition=prelim), and was repealed by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232.
+For provisions similar to those of former [section 4605(j) of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j&num=0&edition=prelim), see [section 4813(c) of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4813/c&num=0&edition=prelim), as enacted by Pub.
+L. 115–232.

 #### Codification
 Another section 2332d was renumbered [section 2332e of this title](./chapter-113b-terrorism.md#section-2332e).